Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 </system.identityModel>
 ```

-In order to issue security tokens, you should also expose your STS config in the service host file using the Xomega Framework's `DefaultServiceProviderHostFactory`, as follows.
+To issue security tokens, you should also expose your STS config in the service host file using the Xomega Framework's `DefaultServiceProviderHostFactory`, as follows.

 ```xml title="Sts/Issuer.svc"
 <%@ ServiceHost Service="MyProject.Services.Wcf.AppStsConfig" Language="C#"